irrdnet/irrd/docs/admins/availability-and-migration.rst

 By default, IRRd only inserts public PGP keys from `key-cert` objects for authoritative sources - as there is no reason to do PGP signature validation for non-authoritative sources.

-However, a standby source needs to have these keys imported already to become active later.
-This can be enabled with the ``strict_import_keycert_objects`` setting on the mirror configuration.
+When using mirroring, e.g. for migration from a legacy IRRD, you can use the ``strict_import_keycert_objects`` setting on the mirror configuration.
 When enabled, `key-cert` objects always use the strict importer which includes importing into the key chain, which allows them to be used for authentication